Difference between Linux distributions

 Arch Linux

 Arch Linux is a lightweight and flexible distribution.
 This distribution contains only essential and stable versions of the software.
-If you have an old system and need a lightweight Linux distribution, this is a perfect choice.
+It is a perfect option for an old system that needs a lightweight Linux distribution.

 KNOPPIX Linux